alecramsay/pg/docs/_pages/baseline_workflow.md

 Designate the lowest energy contiguous candidate with population deviation <= 2% (+/– 1%) as the baseline.

 -   Copy it to the maps/XX directory as XX20C_baseline_100.csv.

+The specific workflow for each state -- along with command arguments -- are in the workflows/ directory of my baseline repository.